 DIY INDOOR HERB GARDEN

-Before we get started planting your favorite herbs let make this super cute farmhouse vintage pot using Dollar Tree item to hold your plants.
+Before we get started planting your favorite herbs let's make this super cute farmhouse vintage pot using Dollar Tree item to hold your plants.

 DIY DOLLAR TREE PAINTED FARMHOUSE VINTAGE POT